MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/device-control-removable-storage-access-control.md

     > You have to replace `&` with `&amp;` in the value.

 2. Create policy
     1. Policy 1: Block Write and Execute Access but allow approved USBs.
-An example for this use case is: PolicyRule **c544a991-5786-4402-949e-a032cb790d0e** in the sample [Scenario 1 Block Write and Execute Access but allow approved USBs .xml](https://github.com/microsoft/mdatp-devicecontrol/tree/main/Removable%20Storage%20Access%20Control%20Samples) file.
+An example for this use case is: PolicyRule **c544a991-5786-4402-949e-a032cb790d0e** in the sample [Scenario 1 Block Write and Execute Access but allow approved USBs.xml](https://github.com/microsoft/mdatp-devicecontrol/tree/main/Removable%20Storage%20Access%20Control%20Samples) file.

     2. Policy 2: Audit Write and Execute access to allowed USBs.
 An example for this use case is: PolicyRule **36ae1037-a639-4cff-946b-b36c53089a4c** in the sample [Scenario 1 Audit Write and Execute access to approved USBs.xml](https://github.com/microsoft/mdatp-devicecontrol/tree/main/Removable%20Storage%20Access%20Control%20Samples) file.